 The TeamDogs Dog Show’s Best in Show winner.

-It’s the final day of the fantastic TeamDogs Dog Show, and the Best in Show winner will be announced.
+Following the fantastic TeamDogs Dog Show, the Best in Show winner was announced.

-We’ve asked you to enter your dog’s exceptional talents, looks, and more into daily categories like Waggiest Tail, Golden Oldie, and Most Beautiful Eyes for the past five days.
+This week, we encouraged you to enter your dog into daily categories including Waggiest Tail, Golden Oldie, and Most Beautiful Eyes to show off their exceptional abilities, looks, and more.

 We’ve enjoyed seeing the amazing images and videos you’ve sent in, as well as meeting the cute winners, such as Lola, a brown-eyed girl, and charming senior Cherry.

-Now that five lovely puppies have taken their places on the virtual podium, it’s time to wrap off the TeamDogs Dog Show’s incredible week by honoring one of the original winners as the ultimate Best in Show.
+Now that five lovely puppies have taken their places on the virtual podium, it’s time to wrap up the TeamDogs Dog Show’s amazing week by honoring one of the original winners as the ultimate Best in Show.

 Dr. Rory Cowlam, better known as TV’s Rory the Vet, performed the honors.